BestTimesToVisit.com Logo

 food

 Don't leave Damascus without trying 'Kibbeh Nayyeh' (raw minced lamb with bulgur) if you're adventurous, or the ubiquitous and delicious 'Shawarma' from a street vendor.
-For a sit-down experience, seek out traditional restaurants in the Old City for authentic Syrian stews and mezze platters.
+For a sit-down experience, seek out a traditional restaurant in the Old City for authentic mezze like hummus and baba ghanoush.

 safety